Meitei literature

 Meitei literature, also known as Manipuri literature, is literature written in the Meitei language of Manipur.
 An ancient institution of learning, the Luwang Nonghumsang, later known as the Pandit Loishang, collected sources of indigenous Meitei knowledge and philosophy until the 18th century.
 Writing by Meiteis is assumed to go back to the Kingdom of Kangleipak in the early 12th century.
 The Meitei script is a Brahmic abugida.
 It is known only from the Puya manuscripts discovered in the first half of the 20th century.
 Manuscripts of the 18th and 19th centuries were written using the Bengali alphabet.
 The existence of the Meitei script in the 15th-century hinges on the authenticity of an inscription dated to the reign of Senbi Kiyamba.
 The first printed Manipuri book, Manipurer Itihas, appeared in 1890 from the Baptist Mission Press, Calcutta.
 Though the kings of Manipur had established contact with the British from the middle of the eighteenth century onward the real impact of the contact came much later.
 Johnstone Middle English School, based on the western system of education, was started in 1885 at Imphal, and in 1891 Manipur lost its independence to the British.
-British domination facilitated the introduction of new systems in the civil, political and educational spheres, which hastened the process of modernization in Manipur, exposed as it was to new ideas and influences.
+British domination facilitated the introduction of new systems in the civil, political and educational spheres, which hastened the process of modernisation in Manipur, exposed as it was to new ideas and influences.